 #17 Pour Bleach or Drain Cleaner Down Pipes

 Bleach seems like a great agent for keeping pipes unclogged and smelling fresh — and drain cleaner is literally for pipes, right?

-Instead, use a pipe snake, or augur, to keep pipes running smoothly.
+Instead, use a pipe snake (also known as an auger) to keep pipes running smoothly.